updated: 26th of August 2020

 For the days on which a client has been booked, you will receive your guaranteed wages.
 For the days covered by force majeure, you will be entitled to a sickness benefit through the mutual health insurance company.

 You must bring the sickness certificate in on time in accordance with the existing illness procedure.
-Please note that you can also send the illness certificate to your office electronically.
+Please note that you can also send the illness certificate to your office electronically, on condition that you provide us with the original certificate also.

-I am at work, but have to go into ‘quarantine’ preventively because I have come into contact with an ill/infected person.
+I am at work, but have to go into ‘quarantine’ preventively because I have come into contact with an ill/infected person or because I return from a Red or Orange area.
 What do I have to do?

 For these days of absence, you will be entitled to unemployment benefit due to force majeure.